 - Installment payments: Advance tax is paid in installments rather than as a lump sum at the end of the financial year.
 Taxpayers estimate their tax liability and make installment payments accordingly.

 - Due dates: The advance tax payments are required to be made on specific due dates as prescribed by the Income Tax Department.
-These due dates are usually spread throughout the financial year.
+These advance tax due dates are usually spread throughout the financial year.

 - Calculation based on estimated income: Taxpayers are required to estimate their total income for the financial year and calculate their tax liability based on the applicable tax rates.
 The advance tax amount is determined using this estimated income.